Rupesh040899/IndianAppGuy-AI-Fitness-Coach-App/README.md

-# AI Fitness Coach — Deployment-ready Repository
+# AI Fitness Coach Project By Rupesh Mali

-This repo is a starter Next.js (App Router) project for an AI-powered fitness coach.
+This repo is a  project for an AI-powered fitness coach.

 Features:
 - Next.js App Router (TypeScript)